 As usual when out metal detecting, I was mostly finding scrappy rubbish including ‘moo tubes’, those little used tubes of ointment that are everywhere, especially on dairy farm land.
 I was also finding scraps of lead and the occasional ring pull.

-I then got a nice sounding but quite feint signal.
+I then got a nice sounding but quite faint signal.
 It was definitely worth digging so i took out a reasonably deep plug of turf.
 My detector showed that the item was still in the hole, but my pinpointer was struggling to find it, so I dug out a little more soil, this time my pinpointer found it and I carefully prised out a muddy clod of soil that contained the item.
 I slowly took it apart in my fingers but even then was struggling to find the item.
 It came down to rubbing the mud in between my gloved finger and thumb before I could even find the item.
 It was a tiny silvery disc, but I just couldn’t quite work out what it was, every time I rubbed it, I just smeared mud across the surface.

 I was fairly sure it was a silver hammered coin but had no idea if it really was.
 I didn’t have a water bottle with me to clean it off so made my way to a nearby cattle trough where there were some puddles of rainwater on the ground and I washed it off in one of those.